sherifscript/sherifscript.github.io/1intraday-trading-energy-storage-systems.md

 This approach contrasts with a rolling horizon, which would have looked at the data in chunks—optimizing over a short window and then rolling that window forward through the dataset, iteratively recalculating the optimal cycles as new price data becomes available.

-Therefore, I chartered out to use a solver that makes use of SciPy, the famous Python package for mathematical computations among other uses.
+Therefore, I chartered out to use a solver that makes use of `SciPy`, the famous Python package for mathematical computations among other uses.

 <i><b>1.
 Defining decision variables</b></i>

-This part of the code introduces the `generate_possible_cycles` function, which is designed to enumerate all possible buying and selling cycles for a single day's worth of price data, called which will be used as the decision variables.
-This function is a critical component in constructing a constrained optimization approach, as it lays the groundwork for defining the decision variables.
-The function operates identically to the original function `calculate_daily_cycles` used in the combinatory approach, without the need to calculate and sort the best spreads separately, or break the function when it reaches the maximum number of cycles allowed.
+First, `generate_possible_cycles` enumerates all possible daily buying and selling cycles to serve as decision variables.
+It works identically to our initial combinatory approach but omits sorting or halting at maximum limits.

 <pre><code class="language-python">#Create function to generate all possible cycles for one day, important for defining decision variable.
 def generate_possible_cycles(price_data, min_length=1):